-If you are a current RVCC student, and you want to apply to the PTA program and change majors, talk to your current advisor first.
-Please ask someone at the front desk or Admissions for the "Add or Change Program" form.

-- Transcripts: Choose the bullet(s) below that fits you best: - Contact your high school guidance office and request your official high school transcript be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743.
-If you have passed a college-level Anatomy & Physiology I course AND have a college degree already, you can skip this requirement. - If you took any relevant AP (advanced placement) courses in high school, please contact the College Board and request your formal transcript be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743 - If you earned your GED or took the HiSET, please contact the site where you tested and request your official scores be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743 - If you have taken any college courses, please contact the previous college Registrar or Military person and request an official transcript be mailed to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743 - If you have tested out (via CLEP testing) of any previous college courses before, please contact the College Boards and request your formal transcript be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743
+- Complete the college application form: Go to this link to find the free online application and other application information. - 2.
+If you are a current RVCC student, and you want to change majors and apply to the PTA program, talk to your current advisor first about your intention.
+Here is the form we use to change or add majors. - 3.
+Transcripts: Choose the bullet(s) below that fits you best: - Contact your high school guidance office and request your official high school transcript be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743. - If you have passed any of these college-level courses: Intro to Chemistry or Chemistry or Anatomy & Physiology I, you can skip this requirement. - If you took any relevant AP (advanced placement) courses in high school, they may be eligible for transfer of credit.
+Please contact the College Board and request your formal transcript be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743 - If you earned your GED or took the HiSET, please contact the site where you tested and request your official scores be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743

-2. Complete the additional PTA Program application requirements on the following pages:
+- If you have taken any college courses outside of the NH Community College system, please contact the previous college Registrar or Military person and request an official transcript be mailed to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743 - If you have taken any college courses at our other sister Community Colleges in NH, you do not need to request a transcript from the sister college.
+We already have access to the transcript. - If you have previously tested out (via CLEP testing) of any previous college courses, please contact the College Boards and request your formal transcript be sent to RVCC: River Valley Community College Attn: Admissions, 1 College Place, Claremont, NH 03743 - 4.
+Complete the additional PTA Program application requirements on the following pages: